The Finance Podcast Launch Checklist: Everything You Need Before Going Live

 Episode length and publishing frequency.
 Commit to something you can sustain.
 A 30-minute biweekly show you can maintain for two years beats a 60-minute weekly show you abandon in month four.

 Episode pipeline before launch.
-Identify 10 episode titles before you go live.
+Identify 10 episode concepts before you go too far into planning out an entire season.
 This validates that you have genuine content depth.
-Have at least three episodes fully recorded, edited, and ready before launch day.
-You’ll publish two on day one and one a week later.
+Depending on your release cadence, you should have at least three episodes fully recorded, edited, and ready before launch day.
+Ideally, you’ll publish your first two episodes on launch day and follow up with your third a week later.

 Show name and trademark check.
-Search your proposed name on Apple Podcasts before committing.
-Then run a basic trademark search.
+Search your proposed name on Podnews’ database before committing to a title.
+You want to avoid any market confusion by having duplicate titles.
+Then run a basic Google and YouTube search to make sure your title is unique.
 Finance companies operating under a regulated entity name face additional scrutiny here.
 Your compliance team needs to sign off on the name before you build any brand assets around it.

 Show description.
 Under 4,000 characters.
-Write it with keywords your target audience actually searches.
+Write it with keywords that your target audience actually searches for.
 This is not marketing copy.
-It’s functional text that helps people decide whether to subscribe.
+It’s a functional text that helps people decide whether to subscribe.

 Host bio.
 One paragraph.
 Credentials-forward for finance audiences.
 If the host’s credibility is the show’s credibility, don’t bury it.